Easy and inexpensive way to hang beautiful string lights on a covered patio and deck – full instructions and products that I used!

 With the right toools, installing string lights can be very easy to do.
 Here are a few tips and tricks I learned along the way.

-Supplies for Hanging String Lights Around Covered Patio Perimeter
+Supplies for Hanging String Lights on Covered Patio

 Brightech Shop String Lights